An unconstrained Lagrangian formulation and conservation laws for the Schr\"odinger map system: Comparison with Chern-Simons-Schr odinger

 \section{Comparison with Chern-Simons-Schr\"odinger}

 In two spatial dimensions, the Chern-Simons-Schr\"odinger equation arises as the second-quantization of a nonrelativistic anyon system.
 For background, see \cite{JaTe81, DeJaTe82, Wi90, EzHoIw91, EzHoIw91b, JaPi91b, JaPi91, JaPiWe91, MaPaSo91}.
 Local wellposedness at high regularity is established in \cite{BeBoSa95} using the Coulomb gauge and at low-regularity for small data in \cite{LiSmTa12} using the heat gauge, which, in the setting of Chern-Simons-Schr\"odinger systems, appears to have been first introduced in \cite{De07}.
+Global wellposedness for large data under an equivariance ansatz and the Coulomb gauge is established at the critical regularity of $L^2$ in \cite{LiSm13}.

 \textbf{Lagrangian formulation.} The action is

 with Euler-Lagrange equations